topquark22/morseR24/README.md

 ## Initialization

 Upload **morse.ino**.
 This sketch will work initially with Arduino factory EEPROM settings.
 If the stored message or timing settings are incorrect, upload **eeprom_reset.ino** to reset the EEPROM.
-Then reupload **morse.ino** and life is good.
+Then reupload **morse.ino**.

 ## CE and CSN pins